Steering Yoke (or Steering Wheel)

 Use the scroll button on the right side of the steering yoke (or steering wheel) to control Autopilot features such as Autosteer and Traffic-Aware Cruise Control:

 - When driving, push and release the button to engage Autosteer or Traffic-Aware Cruise Control (see Autosteer).
 If Autopilot Activation is set to Double Click (touch ), a single push engages Traffic-Aware Cruise Control (see Traffic-Aware Cruise Control) only and you must push and release twice to engage Autosteer.
 Once engaged, pushing the button cancels Autosteer and/or Traffic-Aware Cruise Control.

 - When Model S is in Park, push the button twice to automatically engage Summon (if equipped) before exiting the vehicle (see Summon).

 - When Traffic-Aware Cruise Control is engaged, rolling the scroll button up/down increase/decreases the set cruising speed respectively.

 Heated Steering Yoke (or Steering Wheel)

 To warm up the steering yoke (or steering wheel), touch the temperature icon on the touchscreen to display climate controls (see Overview of Climate Controls), then touch the steering yoke (or steering wheel) icon.
 When turned on, radiant heat keeps the steering yoke (or steering wheel) at a comfortable temperature.

-To sound the horn, press and hold the horn button on the right side of the steering yoke (or steering wheel).
+For vehicles manufactured prior to approximately January 2024: To sound the horn, press and hold the horn button on the right side of the steering yoke (or steering wheel).